 More recently, there has been a growing trend of storing water underground and interest in off-stream dams.
 Sub-surface storage in aquifers has several advantages over surface water storage.
 Sub-surface storage is far less damaging to the environment than the construction of reservoirs and dams, and usually does not require an extensive distribution system.
 Water banked underground also has a much lower evaporation rate than surface reservoirs.
 One drawback, however, is sometimes litigious water rights issues.

 In November 2014 voters passed Proposition 1, the Water Quality, Supply and Infrastructure Improvement Act, which included $2.7 billion for the public benefit aspect of surface water reservoirs and groundwater storage.
 In 2018, the California Water Commission conditionally awarded $816 million in Prop.
 1 money to build Sites Reservoir, an off-stream reservoir an hour northwest of Sacramento, and $459 million to expand Los Vaqueros Reservoir, an off-stream reservoir in eastern Contra Costa County.
-The panel also awarded $171 million to Temperance Flat, a dam and reservoir proposed for the San Joaquin River.
+Construction of both projects is tentatively scheduled for completion in 2029.

 DSOD’s dam condition assessments were largely based on the U.S. Army Corps of Engineers’ National Inventory of Dams’ five condition-rating definitions: satisfactory, fair, poor, unsatisfactory and not rated.
 Dams rated as satisfactory have no identified dam safety deficiencies.
 Dams rated as fair, poor or unsatisfactory have at least one identified dam safety deficiency.